Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

 \section{Long time - very small wave scaling regime}

-Long time corresponds to choosing the time scale to be $T = L/U$ and very small wave means that the amplitude of the wave and the pressure are both scaled by a factor of ${\rm Fr}^2$.
-In this setting we therefore have \begin{framed}
+Long time corresponds to choosing the time scale to be $T = L/U$ and very small wave means that the amplitude of the wave $\alpha$ is the small parameter of interest.
+In this setting we therefore have the following dimension-free parameters, \begin{framed}